dugsq/sms_sender_xenode/README.md

 sms-sender-xenode
 =================

 **SMS Sender Xenode** reads its input message context and data, and sends the input message as SMS message through your Twilio account.
-It leverages the "twilio-ruby" Ruby Gem to perform the SMS send operations.
+It leverages the "twilio-ruby" RubyGem to perform the SMS send operations.
 The Xenode will read the sender and recipient information from the configuration properties, and the SMS message content from the input message data.

 ###Configuration file options:###
-* loop_delay: defines number of seconds the Xenode waits before running process().
+* loop_delay: defines number of seconds the Xenode waits before running the Xenode process.
 Expects a float.
 * enabled: determines if the xenode process is allowed to run.
 Expects true/false.
 * debug: enables extra logging messages in the log file.
 Expects true/false.
 * mode: specifies test or production mode for your sms send operations.
 Expects test/prod.